NoMoreFood/Crypture/README.md

 * If sharing data, have any other users repeat these steps on the same database for their certificates.
 ### Creating & Encrypting A New Item
 * Click on the ‘Add New Item’ icon on the ‘Home’ tab.
-    * The Item Viewer dialog will launch.
+    * The Item Viewer & Editor dialog will launch.
 * Populate the ‘Item Label’ field with a topical description of the item.
     * This data is used to distinguish the item from other items; it is not encrypted.
 * Populate the ‘Protected Item’ text block with the data you which to encrypt and store.